pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1547 Continue with Linux

+Today I studied the most useful command linux to manipulate the processes running in the system like top, ps, kill, etc.

 ### Day 1545-46 Red Hat Course and Linux

 Today I have been working in my Red Hat course, I learned more about the ConfigMaps and Secrets resources in OpenShift, creating a basic python http server application that returns the value from a Environment variable, the objective was assign this value with some configuration like take the value from a environment variable or a file.